vbuterin/blog/posts/proof_of_solvency.md

 * **Dealing with cold storage**
 * **Collateral dual-use**

 For safety reasons, most exchanges keep the great majority of customer funds in "cold storage": on offline computers, where transactions need to be signed and carried over onto the internet manually.
 Literal air-gapping is common: a cold storage setup that I used to use for personal funds involved a permanently offline computer generating a QR code containing the signed transaction, which I would scan from my phone.
-Modern exchange protocols are crazier still, and often involve multi-party computation between several devices.
+Because of the high values at stake, the security protocols used by exchanges are crazier still, and often involve using multi-party computation between several devices to further reduce the chance of a hack against a single device compromising a key.
 Given this kind of setup, making even a single extra message to prove control of an address is an expensive operation!

 There are several paths that an exchange can take: